Base Price (MSRP):$21,695.00 / As Tested (MSRP): $29,390.00

 | Review by: New Car Test Drive

-The 2008 Hyundai Santa Fe comes in three trim levels: GLS, SE, and Limited.
-All-wheel drive is offered as an option ($1,700) on all three.
-All come with seating for five.
-SE and Limited offer seating for seven as part of various option packages.
+The 2010 Hyundai Santa Fe is offered in three trim levels: GLS, SE, and Limited.
+All-wheel drive is offered as an option on all three, and all have seating for five.

 All Santa Fe models come with Hyundai's bumper-to-bumper warranty of five years/60,000 miles, plus a powertrain warranty of 10 years/100,000 miles.

 Even the rear has distinctively curved lines, with high taillight clusters that are partially mounted on the main body and the tailgate.
-The easy to see and easy to grab tailgate handle is definitely a Santa Fe design cue.
+The easy-to-see and easy-to-grab tailgate handle is handy and convenient.

 Pleasing is the best way to describe the interior of the Hyundai Santa Fe because it's trimmed in modern plastics with a soft-touch feel.
 All models feature blue accent lighting at night to illuminate the instruments, switches and the edges of the front cupholders.
-Even the base GLS has nice luxury touches that include realistic-looking (but faux) wood-trim accents across the width of the dashboard, surrounding the shifter, and along the door panels.
+Even the base GLS has nice luxury touches.

 The gauges are mounted in a large instrument pod in front of the steering wheel.
 The radio and climate controls are well located in a center stack that is mounted high in the dashboard for easy reach and observation while driving.

-According to Hyundai's measurements, headroom and legroom in the Santa Fe is greater in all rows than in competing models, thanks to a uniquely designed unibody that is not based off an existing car platform.
-That allowed the engineers to maximize interior space without compromise.
+According to Hyundai's measurements, headroom and legroom in the Santa Fe is more than just competitive with other vehicles in its class, thanks to a uniquely designed unibody that is not based on an existing car platform.
+That allowed the engineers to maximize interior space.

-With the optional third row of seats folded down, there is a generous 34.2 cubic feet of storage space on an almost flat floor.
-Fold down the middle row of seats and there is 78.2 cubic feet of storage space.
+Fold down the second row of seats and there is 78.2 cubic feet of storage space.
 Although the Santa Fe is one of smallest midsize SUVs in exterior dimensions it is far from being the smallest inside, a tribute to its space-efficient design.

-The air vents for the center row of seats are mounted in the B-pillar, which is much more effective than being mounted down low behind the center console, as in many vehicles.
+The air vents for the second row of seats are mounted in the B-pillar, which is much more effective than being mounted down low behind the center console, as in many vehicles.

 Nobody can really expect an SUV, even one built using a stiff unibody, to handle as well as a sedan.
 However, the Hyundai Santa Fe comes mighty close.
 Indeed, as long as you don't fling it around corners as if you're in a sports sedan, you'll have no complaints about the Santa Fe's handling.